Criticality Across the Energy Spectrum from Random, Artificial Gravitational Lensing in Two-Dimensional Dirac Superconductors: Introduction

 QGD is realized whenever Dirac carriers arise from a correlation gap that is spatially inhomogeneous.
 In a $d$-wave superconductor, spatial gap fluctuations modulate the nodal quasiparticle velocity, see Fig.~\ref{Fig--RVC}.
 In the context of conventional 2D Dirac materials such as graphene or the surface states of 3D topological insulators, QGD has so far received little attention \cite{Juan12,Nakai14,DiazFernandez17,Jafari19}.
 This is because disorder can usually couple in a more relevant fashion, through gauge and mass potentials \cite{Juan12,AltlandSimonsZirnbauer02,AleinerEfetov06,Evers2008}.
 These perturbations typically induce metallic or Anderson insulating behavior on the largest scales \cite{Bardarson07,Nomura07,Nomura08,Evers2008}.

 In this paper, we use exact diagonalization to probe the effect of QGD on 2D Dirac carriers.
-While the low-energy states near the Dirac point are only weakly affected, we find that \emph{most} of the energy spectrum converges into a ``stack'' of critical wave states.
-These quantum-critical wave functions apparently exhibit universal multifractal LDoS fluctuations.
-A representative state is shown in Fig.~\ref{Fig--RVC}(b), while LDoS maps of states with different energies appear in Fig.~\ref{Fig--Maps}.
+While the low-energy states near the Dirac point may be only weakly affected, we find that \emph{most} of the energy spectrum converges into a ``stack'' of critical wave states.
+These quantum-critical wave functions apparently exhibit universal multifractal LDOS fluctuations.
+A representative state is shown in Fig.~\ref{Fig--RVC}(b), while LDOS maps of states with different energies appear in Figs.~\ref{Fig--Maps(b)} and \ref{Fig--Maps(e)}.